-The world of business-to-business communication is changing rapidly – and there’s a new player in the market that looks set to disrupt the way we all do business, forever.
+The world of business-to-business communication is changing rapidly – and there’s a new player in the market that looks set to disrupt the way we all do business, here forever.

 Arguably one of the most important tools for business is being able to communicate clearly and effectively – and that has been something that technological advances have driven for hundreds of years.

 That fact alone has driven a surge in development, as companies and tech teams have embraced network technologies to improve how they talk to one another.
-However, these platforms are largely intra-organisational in their approach to communication – and employees remain heavily reliant on email to speak to anyone outside of their company.
+However, these platforms are largely intra-organizational in their approach to communication – and employees remain heavily reliant on email to speak to anyone outside of their company.

 We interviewed a new Australian start-up Netthq (Netthq.com) which has developed what it calls “the next logical step” for business communications.
-Taking the benefits of an intra-organisational business network and combining it with the utility-nature of email, Netthq has created a powerful communication platform, which it says solves many of the problems that are currently caused by email.
+Taking the benefits of an intra-organizational business network and combining it with the utility-nature of email, Netthq has created a powerful communication platform, which it says solves many of the problems that are currently caused by email.

 The issues with email

 We know email works, but we know it carries with it a number of inherent problems.
-Spam, malware, lost emails, lost file attachments and bounce backs; the list goes on and on.
-“The problems inherent with email are a multi-billion dollar cost to business” says Netthq’s technology lead, Mike Fitzbaxter.
+Spam, malware, lost emails, lost file attachments, and bounce backs; the list goes on and on.
+“The problems inherent with email are a multi-billion dollar cost to business,” says Netthq’s technology lead, Mike Fitzbaxter.

 It appears Netthq’s focus is not just on dealing with the problems when using email.
 Fitzbaxter’s just as obsessed about the problems caused when you stop using email.
 “When someone resigns and moves on their email account is typically closed,” Fitzbaxter explains.
-“This act significantly damages an organisation’s productivity and operational rhythm.”
+“This act significantly damages an organization’s productivity and operational rhythm.”

-“Netthq’s killer application is maintaining continuity of information as staff change.” says Fitzbaxter.
+“Netthq’s killer application is maintaining continuity of information as staff change,” says Fitzbaxter.

 Nett’s offering seems an obvious one; create a platform, which in many ways looks and acts like email, but is built using network technologies.
 “We’re currently working on a new feature which will allow organizations to create role-based accounts which can pass through generations of staff, thereby ensuring continuity of relationships and information,” says Fitzbaxter.

-This, Fitzbaxter argues, solves the problems caused when staff move on and their email account is closed.
+This, Fitzbaxter argues, solves the problems caused when staff move on and their email account are closed.
 “The new staff member is simply allocated the role-based account with its connections to suppliers or clients, thereby giving them instant access to everything their predecessors had been working on with those contacts.”